FOREX-Dollar bulls get early Christmas present after strong US GDP

 Commodity currencies are also likely to remain out of favour early in 2015 given slowing global demand has seen oil and iron ore prices tumble.

 The Australian dollar is expected to fall below 80 U.S. cents in the months ahead, having shed over 9 percent so far this year to a 4-1/2 year low of $0.8087.
-(Additional reporting by Hideyuki Sano; Editing by Shri Navaratnam)
+(Editing by Shri Navaratnam)